(Lisa and Suzane)

 1. Save Big Without Sacrificing Quality

-Let’s face it: equestrian gear is an investment.
-A good pair of breeches, a well-fitted saddle, or a sleek show jacket can cost hundreds (if not thousands) of dollars brand new.
-Consignment shops offer gently used—or sometimes even new-with-tags—items at a fraction of the retail price.
-You’re not skimping on quality either; many consignment pieces come from top brands like Ariat, Charles Owen, or Pessoa, just waiting for a new rider to claim them.
-It’s like getting champagne taste on a beer budget.
+Equestrian gear is an investment.
+A good pair of breeches, a well-fitted bridle, or a sleek show jacket can cost hundreds (if not thousands) of dollars brand new.
+Consignment shops offer gently used, or sometimes even new-with-tags, items at a fraction of the retail price.
+Most of our consignment pieces come from top brands like Samshield, Equiline, Tailored Sportsman or Butet, just waiting for a new rider to claim them.

 2. Sustainability That Feels Good